markreha/cloudworkshop/README.md

 What's New
 --------
+  - 03-22-2018: Added support for Azure PaaS Cloud.
 - 07-21-2017: Added new screencasts on desktop setup for Eclipse EE and MySQL Workbench .
 See the  [***screencasts***](sdk/docs/training/screencasts) directory in the SDK.

 SDK Contents
 --------